 Preparing to re-open - what you need to know

-The route map announced by the First Minister on the 21 May 2020 is a plan which the Scottish Government is implementing following a review on 28 May.
+The route map announced by the First Minister on the 21 May 2020 is a plan which the Scottish Government implemented following a review on 28 May.

-Following this review, some of the restrictions have been eased, allowing certain specified businesses to open from 29 May.
+Following this review, some of the restrictions were eased, allowing certain specified businesses to open from 29 May.